leviseibert/leviseibert.github.io/index.markdown

 layout: home
 ---
 Hello World...

+Thanks for checking out my site!
+I'm still working on what exactly this site will be, so stay tuned.

-This is the start of my personal site for growing my cybersecurity skills.
-Who knows...maybe someday Seibert Security will be a consulting business!
+Who knows...maybe someday SeibertSecurity will be a consulting business!